-- Be able to pay for your course and support yourself and any dependants, and live in the UK without working or needing any help from public funds,
+- Be able to pay for your course and support yourself and any dependents, and live in the UK without working or needing any help from public funds

-- Be able and intend to follow your chosen course, and
+- Be able and intend to follow your chosen course

 Working After Degree Completion

-Like the USA, students who complete a degree program in England are allowed to apply for a one year extension to their visa to allow them to gain work experience in the UK, without having to obtain a work permit.
-Students studying in Scotland are now able to extend their visas and work for two years after completing a degree at a Scottish university, helping to make Scotland a particularly attractive destination for international students.
+Like the US, students who complete a degree program in England are allowed to apply for a one year extension of their visa to allow them to gain work experience in the UK, without having to obtain a work permit.
+Students studying in Scotland are able to extend their visas and work for two years after completing a degree at a Scottish university, helping to make Scotland a particularly attractive destination for international students.

 The information contained here is for guidance purposes only and to give you a starting point.
-We would encourage you to consult either your school or a qualified immigration lawyer in the UK for expert guidance and assistance.
+Consult either your school or a qualified immigration lawyer in the UK for expert guidance and assistance.

 Visit the UK Government Visa website for more information.